giordanobraz/giordanobraz/README.md

 ### Bio :pen:

-<p>My first contact with programming was in my adolescence, modifying <a href="https://ro.gnjoy.com">Ragnarok Online</a> servers.
+<p>I was a teenager when I had my first contact with programming, modding <a href="https://ro.gnjoy.com">Ragnarok Online</a> servers.
 It was love at first sight. </p>

-<p>Since I finished my IT degree in 2015, I have been working informally as a freelancer.
-Now, I'm looking for a formal job to keep doing what I love.</p>
+<p>I finished my IT degree back in 2015, and worked a lot as a freelancer.
+Now, I'm a frontend engineer working for companies abroad. </p>

 ### Experience :computer: